gaoyuantim/LHS-Maximin/LHS_D2TEST/README.md

 In this way, we check every possible position line by line.
 At each time when we try a position, there will be an area around the position becoming forbidden area, which means no other points could take these positions anymore.

 However, it gets more and more complicated by the growth of dimensions, so we just realized this method in 2 and 3 dimensions.
-We can see that from the title that <<LHS_D2_2>> means 2 dimensions and <<LHS_D2_3>> means the space has 3 dimensions.
+We can see that from the title that the first means 2 dimensions and the second means the space has 3 dimensions.

 At last, all the results meaningful we get are stored in the folder file.